grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 #### 2.4 Evaluate models
-The first basic sanity check for the freshly trained models also follows the approach of gensim's Doc2Vec [tutorial][gensim-doc2vec-tutorial]: we will use the models to infer new vectors from the training corpus and
+The first basic sanity check for the freshly trained models also follows the approach of gensim's Doc2Vec [tutorial][gensim-doc2vec-tutorial]: we use the models to infer new vectors from the training corpus and
-examine how often they are predicted as most similar to itself.
+examine how often they are predicted as most similar to its own representation as part of the trained paragraph vectors from the training corpus.

 {% highlight python %}
 import random